DGEs2018/Traineeship-progress/Week18/journal.md

 # 29.07.2019
 ### Issues I stumbled up on and learned from
-- a paragraph wouldn't appear when given class name, or should the class name have followed BEM convention ?
+- correct naming and nesting respectively, following BEM prevents redundancy
+- however a mistake following the BEM precisely could be an issue
-- setting height / width to 100% in css, once a certain dimension is given saves so much time using
+- setting width to 100% in css, once a certain dimension is given saves so much time and avoids space constrains, which would later complicate adjusting dimensions while applying CSS layouts
+- it's mostly wise leaving the height of the main page, and leave the browser

 # 30.07.2019
 - Modules in CSS